POSTS TAGGED: HTC HD2

 As such, the HD2 is showing no signs of letting up.
 In addition to acquiring hardware acceleration in ICS, there’s still more ICS-based fun to be had on the HD2 such as T-Mobile WiFi calling.
 XDA Recognized Developer tytung has updated the current WiFi calling application to be compatible with ICS.
 According to tytung:

 The latest WiFi Calling packages which support both MAGLDR and cLK with working mobile data.

-Posted May 17, 2012 By: egzthunder1
+Posted May 17, 2012 at 12:00 pm by egzthunder1

 Whenever you think of the Energizer bunny, a few concepts come to mind—cute and funny (for some anyways), durable, and definitely long lasting.
 I think that if Energizer ever felt the need to replace the bunny with another iconic “toy,” it would definitely have to be HTC’s greatest phone to date, the HD2.

 Ever since the original Android ports started hitting the device back in 2010, the HD2 has been a hotbed for development; breaking ground time and time again, and expanding the device’s horizons and possibilities beyond reasonable limits.
 Today, we come across a very interesting and brand new development, brought to you by XDA Recognized Developer sbryan12144.
 The very . . .
 READ ON »

 Posted April 29, 2012 at 06:00 pm by Conan Troutman